DrYenyen/PPPwn-Tinker-GUI/README.md

 [*] Sending IPCP configure request...
 [*] Waiting for IPCP configure ACK...
 [*] Waiting for interface to be ready...
  Restart the exploit process
  6. If you are on a newly set-up machine you may need to install the latest .Net framework
  7. Any further problems you can open an Issue if you'd like or contact me on Twitter [Dr.Yenyen](https://x.com/calmboy2019?t=eGJv6yJ4XvwogFCpV_T5SA&s=09)

-# Custom background and icon
+# Custom background
-1. Release 1.1 allows for a custom background and icon to be set instead of the new defaults.
-Download ->>>  [Release 1.1](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases/tag/v1.1)
-2. The icon can be swapped with one of your choice it has to be an the "imgs" folder and be an icon file named "icon".
+1. Latest release ships with no background but it can be set via the instructions below.
-3. The background in the GUI can be swapped with one of your choice it has to be in the "imgs" folder and be in "png" format and 600x700 resolution and be named "background".
+2. The background in the GUI can be added with one of your choice it has to be in the "imgs" folder and be in "png" format 600x700 resolution and be named "background".

 # Credits
 [TheOfficialFloW for PPPwn](https://github.com/TheOfficialFloW/PPPwn)
 [xfangfang for C++ rewrite](https://github.com/xfangfang/PPPwn_cpp?tab=readme-ov-file)